jaimemartinagui/gvit/README.md

 ```

 **How it works:**
-- 🔍 gvit checks if the command is implemented (clone, commit, init, pull, status, etc.)
+- 🔍 `gvit` checks if the command is implemented (clone, commit, init, pull, status, etc.).
-- ✅ If implemented: runs gvit's enhanced version
+- ✅ If implemented: runs `gvit`'s enhanced version.
-- 🔄 If not implemented: automatically forwards to `git`
+- 🔄 If not implemented: automatically forwards to `git`.
-- 🎯 Seamless experience - just replace `git` with `gvit`
+- 🎯 Seamless experience - just replace `git` with `gvit`.

 **Git aliases support:**

-`gvit` automatically resolves your git aliases and uses gvit's enhanced versions when available!
+`gvit` automatically resolves your **git aliases** and uses `gvit`'s enhanced versions when available!

 ```bash
 # If you have git aliases configured: